Olena1788/first-project/TESTING.md

 ![Signup](documentation/testing/form-desktop-lighthouse.png)
 ![Learnmore](documentation/testing/learnmore-desktop-lighthouse.png)

-## Fixed Bugs (Lighthouse report)
+## Fixed Bugs (Lighthouse report suggestions):

-- Links do not have a discernible name (social meadia links).
+- Links do not have a discernible name.
+I used the aria-label attribute to eliminate the error.
 - Links to cross-origin destinations are unsafe.
+I added rel="noopener" to avoid this issue.

-## Unfixed Bugs
+## Unfixed Bugs (Lighthouse report suggestions):

 - Does not use passive listeners to improve scrolling performance.
 - Serve static assets with an efficient cache policy.
-- Properly size images (Images in gallery page have been compressed several times) Lighthouse report on performance for all of the pages are not consistent.
+- Properly size images (Images in gallery page have been compressed several times which slightly improved performance).
+Lighthouse report on performance for all of the pages is not consistent.
 Sometimes Performance results show very low scores.
+- Serve images in next-gen formats (Converted images to WebP at one point but performance did not improve and on the contrary consistently showed lower scores than before so I had them back to png format)

 ## Responsiveness